-Furthermore, teams are penalized with -2 points for obstruction when delivering a workpiece to a machine of the opposing team.
+Furthermore, teams are penalized for obstruction according to Table 4 when delivering a workpiece to a machine of the opposing team.
 In this case, the workpiece becomes junk and cannot be used afterwards.

 5.10 Pushing Rules

 With multiple teams on the field at the same time, robots must implement ways for collision avoidance.
 At the same time, they shall not interfere with the goods of the other team.
 The case where a robot of one team bumps into or moves a robot of another team we call "pushing".